For more information about Big Picture Learning, go to their website at http://www.bigpicture.org/

 There are two academic levels.
 The first, Junior Institute, is generally the first two years of a student's time at the school.
 The Junior Institute requires establishing competency in each of the Gateway Keys areas and performing exhibitions every semester.
 To be placed into Senior Institute, students must go before a committee and demonstrate readiness for the increased responsibilities.
 Senior Institute students are required to maintain the Gateway Keys, perform exhibitions every semester, create a lengthly autobiography, complete at least one college course, create a college portfolio of applications, scholarships and essays, complete the Senior Thesis and the Senior Exhibition.

-Each student performs exhibitions two times per year.
-These experiences give students a chance to demonstrate learning, reflect on their experience that semester and practice doing this in front of their parent, advisor, and other school team members.
+Each student performs exhibitions four times per year.
+These experiences give students a chance to demonstrate learning, reflect on their experience that quarter and practice doing this in front of their parent, advisor, and other school team members.
 Go HERE

 for a list of the Exhibition experiences.

 The Gateway Keys